 The Environment and Planning Act (Omgevingswet): what does it mean for you?

 In the Environment and Planning Act (Omgevingswet, Ow), 26 laws come together in 1 new law.
 This makes it easier to apply for permits for your company.
 For example, for a construction project.
-The Environment and Planning Act is expected to come into effect on 1 January 2024.
-From then on, there will be one online service counter where you can check if you need a permit for your plans.
+The Environment and Planning Act came into effect on 1 January 2024.
+You can now use the online service counter to check if you need a permit for your plans.

 What is the Environment and Planning Act?

 The Environment and Planning Act is a new law for spatial development.
-Twenty-six existing laws (in Dutch) will be replaced by the new law.
+It replaces twenty-six existing laws (in Dutch).
 Such as the Spatial Planning Act (Wet ruimtelijke ordening), the Crisis and Recovery Act (Crisis- en herstelwet), and the Soil Protection Act (Wet Bodembescherming).

 Apply for permits in 1 place

-Once the Environment and Planning Act has come into force on 1 January 2024, it will be easier and faster to apply for permits.
+The Environment and Planning Act makes it easier and faster to apply for permits.
 You submit 1 application at 1 counter and you receive 1 decision.
 And in most cases, your application will be processed faster: in 8 weeks instead of 26 weeks.

 For some projects, an 'extensive procedure' applies.
 For example, if you want to renovate a national monument.
 You will then receive a decision within 6 months.